breakintheweb/alias/README.md

-# alias
+# Breakintheweb alias file
-Bash alias file
+The bash alias file I use daily to improve readability of various commonly used commands.